 Garland is a long time musical friend of mine.
 I often cite her as my ultimate favorite singer and that is mostly true.
 I found this box set of her recordings she made for Capitol.
 One never knows what recordings they will hear on these sets!
 She made so many studios and live recordings of songs.
 Any vinyl find of hers is a treasure trove full of Garland.

 Then I have Courtney Barnett.
 I recently found the 1st addition of her debut album, Sometimes I Sit and Think and Sometimes I Just Sit.
 The 1st edition vinyl is orange and some came with a slipmat (I was blessed to find one).
 She had been listed on many “best albums of 2015” lists including Pitchfork’s.
 Naturally, she struck my interest.

-I enjoyed Barnett’s album more than I thought I would considering I usually listen to everything pre 80’s.
+I enjoyed Barnett’s album more than I thought I would considering I usually listen to everything pre-80’s.
 Sometimes I have to remind myself that there is still good music being released today.
-Barnett’s voice and style is intriguing.
-She is completely original, yet I find her to posses a mixture of Joan Jett and Karen O. There will be more to come on this album.
+Barnett’s voice and style are intriguing.
+She is completely original, yet I find her to possess a mixture of Joan Jett and Karen O. There will be more to come on this album.

 So spring has been good to me so far.
 I’ve made new friends while continuing to get to know old ones.
 Who knows who will pop up next?

 Did I mention I’m also into Alice Cooper at the moment too?